pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   Expressions with integers need to use integers
 *   Leading `@` indicates "value of" a key or array element
 *   PDF booleans are `true` and `false` lowercase.
-    *   Uppercase `TRUE`/`FALSE` are reserved for boolean TSV data fields such as the Required field.
+    *   Uppercase `TRUE`/`FALSE` are reserved for boolean TSV data fields such as the "Required" field.

 ## Column 1 - Key Name